Introduction to our Intstructors

 Music has always played a central role in Teri's life.
 Her mother, a band, orchestra and choir teacher by profession, immersed her in the world of accompanying at the young age of 5, instilling in her a love for contributing to a performance's tone.
 Since then, Teri has accompanied numerous choirs, bands, soloists, and diverse ensembles in her various communities.

 Jessica Gray (Classes: Take the Stage! & Take the Stage, Jr.!)

 Ms. Jessica keeps these classes fast-paced and flexible to best accommodate the attention span of kids in these age groups.
-She is lady who loves being silly and has so much fun with the kids!
+She is a lady who loves being silly and has so much fun with the kids!
 Jessica grew up in a musical family who sang together, and happily continues this tradition with her own children.
 She has enjoyed singing as a soloist, as well as with choral groups in Minnesota, Utah, California, Michigan, Connecticut, and Massachusetts.
 She especially loves teaching music to children, and has conducted choirs of children, teens, and adults.
 Jessica currently sings with VOCE – New England’s Chamber Choir, an acclaimed group based in Hartford, CT, as well as with the newly formed PCA Choir.
 She loves being involved with Pepperell Community Arts where she is able to share her love of music with those in her community, and help them to develop confidence and"find their voice".

 Tonya Lewis Callahan (Classes: Acting I - Unscripted & Acting II)